SzokolAttila/PillPal/Documentation.md

 - **CreateUser(CreateUserDto user)** void method posts the serialized User object, this way user can registrate a new account.
 In case of any issues function throws exception (usually it somehow connects to validation).
 - **UpdateUser(int id, CreateUserDto user, string auth)** void method sets the authorization in the header to the given bearer token as you need to be admin or the user themself to access putting; Then puts the serialized User object to the given id.
 In case of any issues function throws exception (usually it somehow connects to authorization or validation).
 - **DeleteUser(int id, string auth)** void method sets the authorization in the header to the given bearer token as you need to be admin or the user themself to access deleting; Then deletes the user with the given id.
 In case of any issues function throws exception (usually it somehow connects to authorization).

+#### PackageSizeAPIHandler
+Derived from APIHandlerBase class and uses its constructor to initialize fields.
+Methods:
+- **GetAll()** requires no authorization and returns an IEnumerable of every PackageSize added to the database, regardless of which medicine it was added to.
+- **Get(int id)** requires no authorization and returns an IEnumerable of PackageSizes based on the id passed (it filters based on medicineId)
+- **CreatePackageSize(CreatePackageSizeDto createDto, string token)** requires admin token to post a PackageSize to the database.
+Throws an argument exception in case any data given is not appropriate (if the Dto didn't pass the validation test, the user is not authorized or the medicine doesn't exist).
+- **EditPackageSize(int id, CreatePackageSizeDto createDto, string token)** requires admin token to update an existing PackageSize in the database.
+Throws an exception if the PackageSize doesn't exist, the user is not authorized or if any other issue comes up.
+- **DeletePackageSize(int id, string token)** requires admin token to delete an existing PackageSize from the database.
+Throws an argument exception if anything goes wrong.

+#### SideEffectAPIHandler
+Derived from APIHandlerBase class and uses its constructor to initialize fields.
+Methods:
+- **GetAll()** requires no authorization and returns an IEnumerable of every SideEffect added to the database.
+- **Get(int id)** requires no authorization and returns a single SideEffect from the database that has the given id.
+If it doesn't exist, it throws an argument exception with the "Not Found" message.
+- **CreateSideEffect(CreateSideEffectDto createDto, string token)** requires admin role to post a SideEffect to the database.
+If any issues come up (such as validation problems) the function throws an argument exception.
+- **EditSideEffect(int id, CreateSideEffectDto createDto, string token)** requires admin role to update an existing SideEffect in the database.
+Throws an excetpion if the SideEffect doesn't exist, the user is not authorized or if any other issue comes up.
+- **DeleteSideEffect(int id, string token)** requires admin role to delete an existing SideEffect from the database.
+Throws an argument exception if anything goes amiss.

+#### MedicineSideEffectAPIHandler
+Derived from APIHandlerBase class and uses its constructor.
+Methods:
+- **GetAll()** requires no authorization and returns an IEnumerable of every MedicineSideEffect added to the database, regardless of which medicine it belongs to.
+- **Get(int id)** requires no authorization and returns an IEnumerable of every MedicineSideEffect that belongs to the medicine with the given id.
+- **CreateMedicineSideEffect(CreateMedicineSideEffect createDto, string token)** requires admin role to post a MedicineSideEffect to the database.
+Throws an argument exception if passed data is not valid.
+- **EditMedicineSideEffect(int id, CreateMedicineSideEffect createDto, string token)** requires admin role to update an existing MedicineSideEffect in the database.
+Throws an argument exception if any issue comes up.
+- **DeleteMedicineSideEffect(int id, string token)** requires admin role to delete an existing MedicineSideEffect from the database.
+Throws an exception if anything goes amiss, such as the item not being found.

+#### ActiveIngredientAPIHandler
+Derived from APIHandlerBase class and uses its constructor to initialize fields.
+Methods:
+- **GetAll()** requires no authorization and returns an IEnumerable of every ActiveIngredient added to the database.
+- **Get(int id)** requires no authorization and returns a single ActiveIngredient from the database that has the given id.
+If it doesn't exist, it throws an argument exception with the "Not Found" message.
+- **CreateActiveIngredient(CreateActiveIngredientDto createDto, string token)** requires admin role to post a ActiveIngredient to the database.
+If any issues come up (such as validation problems) the function throws an argument exception.
+- **EditActiveIngredient(int id, CreateActiveIngredientDto createDto, string token)** requires admin role to update an existing ActiveIngredient in the database.
+Throws an excetpion if the ActiveIngredient doesn't exist, the user is not authorized or if any other issue comes up.
+- **DeleteActiveIngredient(int id, string token)** requires admin role to delete an existing ActiveIngredient from the database.
+Throws an argument exception if anything goes amiss.

+#### MedicineActiveIngredientAPIHandler
+Derived from APIHandlerBase class and uses its constructor.
+Methods:
+- **GetAll()** requires no authorization and returns an IEnumerable of every MedicineActiveIngredient added to the database, regardless of which medicine it belongs to.
+- **Get(int id)** requires no authorization and returns an IEnumerable of every MedicineActiveIngredient that belongs to the medicine with the given id.
+- **CreateMedicineActiveIngredient(CreateMedicineActiveIngredient createDto, string token)** requires admin role to post a MedicineActiveIngredient to the database.
+Throws an argument exception if passed data is not valid.
+- **EditMedicineActiveIngredient(int id, CreateMedicineActiveIngredient createDto, string token)** requires admin role to update an existing MedicineActiveIngredient in the database.
+Throws an argument exception if any issue comes up.
+- **DeleteMedicineActiveIngredient(int id, string token)** requires admin role to delete an existing MedicineActiveIngredient from the database.
+Throws an exception if anything goes amiss, such as the item not being found.

+#### RemedyForAPIHandler
+Derived from APIHandlerBase class and uses its constructor to initialize fields.
+Methods:
+- **GetAll()** requires no authorization and returns an IEnumerable of every RemedyFor added to the database.
+- **Get(int id)** requires no authorization and returns a single RemedyFor from the database that has the given id.
+If it doesn't exist, it throws an argument exception with the "Not Found" message.
+- **CreateRemedyFor(CreateRemedyForDto createDto, string token)** requires admin role to post a RemedyFor to the database.
+If any issues come up (such as validation problems) the function throws an argument exception.
+- **EditRemedyFor(int id, CreateRemedyForDto createDto, string token)** requires admin role to update an existing RemedyFor in the database.
+Throws an excetpion if the RemedyFor doesn't exist, the user is not authorized or if any other issue comes up.
+- **DeleteRemedyFor(int id, string token)** requires admin role to delete an existing RemedyFor from the database.
+Throws an argument exception if anything goes amiss.

+#### MedicineRemedyForAPIHandler
+Derived from APIHandlerBase class and uses its constructor.
+Methods:
+- **GetAll()** requires no authorization and returns an IEnumerable of every MedicineRemedyFor added to the database, regardless of which medicine it belongs to.
+- **Get(int id)** requires no authorization and returns an IEnumerable of every MedicineRemedyFor that belongs to the medicine with the given id.
+- **CreateMedicineRemedyFor(CreateMedicineRemedyFor createDto, string token)** requires admin role to post a MedicineRemedyFor to the database.
+Throws an argument exception if passed data is not valid.
+- **EditMedicineRemedyFor(int id, CreateMedicineRemedyFor createDto, string token)** requires admin role to update an existing MedicineRemedyFor in the database.
+Throws an argument exception if any issue comes up.
+- **DeleteMedicineRemedyFor(int id, string token)** requires admin role to delete an existing MedicineRemedyFor from the database.
+Throws an exception if anything goes amiss, such as the item not being found.

 ## WebAPI
 ### Validators